 If a competitor files a service-disabled veteran-owned small business eligibility protest against your company, treat it with the seriousness if deserves.
 After all, if you lose, you’ll not only lose the SDVOSB set-aside contract you just won, but may be ineligible to submit future offers on SDVOSB set-aside procurements.

-When your SDVOSB status is under attack, Petefish’s SDVOSB attorneys can help.
-In addition to guidance on what documents to submit to the SBA or VA, Petefish draws on the SDVOSB programs’ regulations and case law to provide the government with a strong legal response defending your service-disabled veteran-owned small business status–and your contract award.
+When your SDVOSB status is under attack, Koprince Law’s SDVOSB attorneys can help.
+In addition to guidance on what documents to submit to the SBA or VA, Koprince Law draws on the SDVOSB programs’ regulations and case law to provide the government with a strong legal response defending your service-disabled veteran-owned small business status–and your contract award.

 SDVOSB Internal Compliance Audits

 Not sure if your small business qualifies as a service-disabled veteran-owned small business?
 You are not alone.
-According to one VA report, only about 20% of initial VA CVE applicants actually met the SDVOSB program requirements.
+At one time, only about 20% of initial VA CVE applicants actually met the SDVOSB program requirements.